-There are at least two pipe organs in churches in Ashland.
-For a variety of reasons the final choice was to record the pipe organ at Duncan Memorial United Methodist Church, on the campus of Randolph-Macon College, Ashland, Virginia.
-That is a 35 rank, 2,086 pipe, Schantz pipe Organ.
+There are at least two candidate pipe organs in Ashland churches.
+The final choice was to record the Schribner-Keeble Memorial pipe organ at Duncan Memorial United Methodist Church, on the campus of Randolph-Macon College, Ashland, Virginia.

-Many thanks are extended to the Duncan Memorial United Methodist Church for working out arrangements for the on‑location recording of their pipe organ for inclusion as accompaniments as part of this album.
+Many thanks are extended to the Duncan Memorial United Methodist Church for working out arrangements with Mr. McElroy that allowed us to make the on-site recording of their pipe organ as the accompanying pipe organ instrument on this album.
+The Scribner-Keeble Memorial Pipe Organ has 35 ranks and 2,086 pipes.
+It was installed by the Schantz Pipe Organ company of Orrville, Ohio.

-The live recording was made using two different microphone placement concepts.
+The live recording was made using two different microphone placement concepts within the church.